carterwward/py-allotax/DECISIONS.md

 # Package decisions

 ## Decision
-Regarding the ideation below, we ended up going with ...
+Regarding the ideation below, we ended up going with the following workflow using a mixed Python and JavaScript approach:
+1. User provides 2 datasets and alpha.
+1. In JS, create a DOM.
+1. Load the allotaxonometer plot template into the DOM.
+1. Calculate data for the plot and add that data to each plot's svg.
+1. Serialize results to a HTML, save file.
+1. Intercept this result in Python with `subprocess`.
+1. Library generates a static image file from the HTML.

 ## Design